Warrant Officer Prerequisites and Duty Description

 921A prerequisites (Active Component and Reserve Component):

-- Must have at least seven years of experience performing MOS 92R duties within the last ten years.
-To ensure all certifications are current, the most recent year of experience must be performing as a 92R. -
+Must have at least seven years of experience performing MOS 92R duties.
+All certifications must be current.

-- Must score at the 12th grade level on the Language portion of the Test for Adult Basic Education (TABE); the current TABE version 11/12 or previous TABE versions are acceptable.
-Soldiers are exempt from this requirement if they have completed 6 credit hours of College English.
+Must score at the 12th grade level on the Language portion of the Test for Adult Basic Education (TABE); the current TABE version 11/12 A is the only acceptable version.
+Soldiers are exempt from this requirement if they have completed 6 credit hours of College English/CLEP.

-- Submit USAREC FORM 3.3 (Letter of Recommendation) from a Senior Airdrop Systems Technician (e.g. CW3-CW5), assigned to the Soldier’s organization, that attests to their technical and tactical competence in MOS 92R.
-If no Senior Airdrop Systems Technician is assigned, provide a letter of recommendation from another Senior Quartermaster Warrant Officer (e.g. 920A, 920B, 922A or 923A) assigned to the Soldier’s organization/installation.
+Submit USAREC FORM 3.3 (Letter of Recommendation) from an Airdrop Systems Technician (CW2-CW5), assigned to the Soldier’s organization, that attests to their technical and tactical competence in MOS 92R.
+If no Airdrop Systems Technician is assigned, provide a letter of recommendation from another Quartermaster Warrant Officer (e.g. 920A, 920B, 922A or 923A) assigned to the Soldier’s organization/installation

 Active Component, Army National Guard, and US Army Reserve Soldiers should contact the POCs listed below for questions regarding the Quartermaster Prerequisites.
 Please address all other questions to your Regional Warrant Officer Recruiter.
 Please visit the "Forms Download" page for required forms and samples.